DarkPimbaa/Neural-Network/README.md

 # Neural-Network

-A simple neural network from scratct
+A simple neural network from scratch